Matthew Morgan (politician): Gun control

 Following a March 2018 school shooting at Great Mills High School, located within Morgan's district, Morgan responded with pessimism that proposed gun control legislation would be effective in preventing future shootings, saying "I don't know if there is a policy fix."
 During the 2019 legislative session, Morgan introduced legislation to give local school systems the ability to station police officers at every school within its jurisdiction.

 Healthcare

 Morgan opposed a 2019 bill to create a Prescription Drug Affordability Board to negotiate the prices of prescription drugs, expressing concern that the board would lead to shortages of life-saving medications.
 In July 2025, he supported provisions in the One Big Beautiful Bill Act to add stricter eligibility requirements for Medicaid, saying that it was not "a taxpayer responsibility to provide for the able-bodied people what they should be able to provide for themselves".

+During the 2026 legislative session, Morgan voted against a bill that would expand Medicaid coverage for obesity treatment and the Vax Act, which would allow the Maryland Department of Health to set its own vaccine recommendations separate from the Centers for Disease Control and Prevention.

 Housing

 During the 2024 legislative session, Morgan opposed bills to give tenants the right of first refusal if the property owner of their residence seeks to sell the property and another that would put rent payments in escrow if a landlord neglects life-threatening defects in a tenant's residence, saying that legislators should instead focus on passing bills to crack down on "slum tenants" instead of slumlords.